 How I Ally

 Welcome to How I Ally—where we talk about the fun, lighthearted world of… postpartum recovery, traumatic birth, and infertility.
 Yeah, not exactly small talk at brunch.
 I sit down with experts who actually know what they’re talking about—because let’s be honest, Google can only take you so far.
 Each episode builds on interviews published in Authority Magazine, but now with real voices and real conversations—because reading is hard when you haven’t slept in weeks.
-If you’re a parent, a hopeful parent, or a healthcare professional wondering how to actually fix the system, you’re in the right place.
+But as it turns out, this isn’t a podcast about parenting.
+This is a podcast about transformation.
+This is a podcast about the unseen labor of being broken down, then re-building yourself from the rubble.
+This is a podcast about people who have created their own post-trauma growth, and now they are sharing their stories, reaching out as if to ask you directly, how can I be your ally?
 Subscribe now.
-Because figuring this stuff out alone?
-Overrated.
+Because this is how I ally.
+How will you?

 Episodes